Table of Contents

 But came the COVID wave and the 6.3 crore Indian MSME market was hit by the reality of the importance of health insurance.
 With lakhs of people getting affected by the novel coronavirus, the need to provide better healthcare came down on the corporate sector.
-As a response to this need, the Government of India came up with new health insurance rules for employers
+In response to this need, the Government of India came up with new health insurance rules for employers.

 Mandatory Employee Insurance in India